You are here:Home//Key messages//River management

 Evidence

-The lack of restoration monitoring is likely to continue within the first management period of the WFD (until 2015) (medium uncertainty).
-This, in part, becomes evident from the selection of River Basin Management Plans analysed for WISER Deliverable D5.1-2 (see Verdonschot et al. therein).
+The lack of restoration monitoring is likely to continue within the first management period of the WFD (until 2015).
+This, in part, becomes evident from the selection of RMBS's analysed for WISER deliverable D5.1-2 (see Verdonschot et al. therein).
 Although the selection represents only a small part of Europe, the considered RBMPs concordantly prove that little attention has been assigned to additional research and monitoring until 2015.
-Moreover, the RBMPs imply that practical restoration is primarily planned for the second and third monitoring period (i.e. until 2021 and 2027, respectively), which means that the existing knowledge gaps with regard to the reasons for success and failure of restoration remain presumably persist.
+Moreover, the RBMPs imply that practical restoration is primarily planned for the second and third monitoring period of WFD, which means that the existing knowledge gaps with regard to the reasons for success and failure of restoration remain presumably persist.

 Implication

-Sufficiently simple, but ‘smart’ monitoring designs might help scientists and practitioners fill the knowledge gaps (compare Feld et al. 2011 and WISER Deliverable D5.1-2).
-First, as a minimum requirement, at least one sampling event prior to the implementation of measures is required to define the ecological status before restoration.
-Furthermore, an unrestored river stretch close (upstream) to the restored section is required as control in order to be able to detect the degree of temporal variability within the river system, which may superimpose the effects purely assignable to restoration.
+Sufficiently simple, but 'smart' monitoring designs might help scientists and practitioners fill the knowledge gaps (compare Feld et al. 2011 and WISER deliverable D5.1-2).
+First at least one sampling event prior to the implementation of measures is required to define the ecological status before restoration.
+Furthermore, an unrestored river stretch upstream to the restored section is required as control in order to be able to detect the degree of temporal variability within the river system.
 The full design is called BACI (before-after-control-impact) and can be considered the method of choice in restoration monitoring (Feld et al. 2011).
 Second, in addition to the WFD assessment and monitoring tools, more thorough records of hydrological, morphological and biological changes after restoration are required to better detect the multiple effects of individual restoration measures as well as their interactions.
 And third, restoration monitoring must help inform practitioners about both the short- and long-term changes after restoration.
-This will help better design sustainable restoration measures.

 Further reading